-Independent Audit of the ShotSpotter Accuracy
+Independent Audit of the ShotSpotter Accuracy, 2019-2022

-According to a report from the Brookings Institution, 88 percent of gunshot incidents go unreported to police.The ShotSpotter system is an acoustic gunshot detection service that detects, locates, and alerts police to gunfire, including those incidents that otherwise would have gone unreported.
+According to a report from the Brookings Institution, 88 percent of gunshot incidents go unreported to police.The ShotSpotter system is an acoustic gunshot detection service from SoundThinking that detects, locates, and alerts police to gunfire, including those incidents that otherwise would have gone unreported.
 ShotSpotter enables law enforcement agencies to provide a precise and rapid response to detected incidents.
 The system uses wireless sensors throughout a coverage area to capture loud, impulsive sounds that may be gunfire.
 The data are transmitted to a central cloud service that filters out sounds that are clearly not gunshots and provides a location determined by triangulation enabled by sensors.
-Trained ShotSpotter employees, located across two ShotSpotter Incident Review Centers, listen to the pulses from the sensors that detected the incident audio with playback tools, analyze the visual waveforms to see if they match the typical pattern of gunfire, and either publish the incident as gunfire or dismiss it as non-gunfire.
+Trained SoundThinking employees, located across two ShotSpotter Incident Review Centers, listen to the pulses from the sensors that detected the incident audio with playback tools, analyze the visual waveforms to see if they match the typical pattern of gunfire, and either publish the incident as gunfire or dismiss it as non-gunfire.
 The entire process is intended to take less than 60 seconds from the time of the gunfire to the time law enforcement is alerted to allow for a timely law enforcement response.

-ShotSpotter claims that its system is 97% accurate and has a false positive rate—the rate at which gunfire is detected when none occurred—of 0.5%.
-To determine the accuracy rate for its system, ShotSpotter analyzes information from clients on possible errors, determines whether an error occurred, and catalogs any errors found.
-In 2021, ShotSpotter commissioned Edgeworth Analytics to conduct an independent audit of the 2019 and 2020 data and analyses that it uses to support its claims.
-Our audit confirmed that ShotSpotter correctly detected, classified, and published gunfire incidents with 97.59% accuracy.
-ShotSpotter commissioned Edgeworth Analytics to conduct an additional independent audit of its 2021 data and analysis.
+SoundThinking claims that the ShotSpotter system is 97% accurate and has a false positive rate—the rate at which gunfire is detected when none occurred—of 0.5%.
+To determine the accuracy rate for its system, SoundThinking analyzes information from clients on possible errors, determines whether an error occurred, and catalogs any errors found.
+In 2021 and 2022, SoundThinking commissioned the Data Analytics practice of Edgeworth Economics (“Edgeworth Economics”) to conduct an independent audit of the 2019–2021 data and analyses that it uses to support its claims.
+Our audit of SoundThinking's ShotSpotter data confirmed an accuracy rate of 97.69% for detecting, classifying, and publishing gunfire incidents from 2019 to 2021.
+This year, SoundThinking again commissioned Edgeworth Economics to conduct an additional independent audit of its 2022 data and analysis.
 Based on our analyses, our audit has yielded five important insights:

-- Specifically, ShotSpotter published 146,804, 233,966, and 291,726 gunfire alerts to clients in 2019, 2020, and 2021, respectively.
-For these years across all clients, our audit confirmed that based on client reports ShotSpotter correctly detected, classified, and published gunfire with 97.69% accuracy, which is slightly higher than the 2019 and 2020 accuracy rate of 97.59%.
+- Specifically, ShotSpotter published 146,804, 233,966, 291,726, and 270,367 gunfire alerts to clients in 2019, 2020, 2021, and 2022 respectively.
+For these years across all clients, our audit confirmed that based on client reports ShotSpotter correctly detected, classified, and published gunfire with 97.63% accuracy in 2022, which is in line with the 2019 to 2021 accuracy rate of 97.69%.

-- From 2019 to 2021, the ShotSpotter system published alerts of gunfire when clients subsequently indicated that none occurred 0.36% of the time, a decrease from 0.41% in 2019 and 2020.
+- In 2022, the ShotSpotter system published alerts of gunfire when clients subsequently indicated that none occurred 0.36% of the time, the same as occurred in aggregate from 2019 to 2021.

 - Despite substantial variation in the intensity of reporting of potential errors across clients, ShotSpotter’s accuracy rate does not appear to be sensitive to differences in clients’ propensity to report potential errors.